YOU CAN make a difference.

 Amber and Haley Le Vine are two young women diagnosed with SSADH (Succinic Semialdehyde Dehydrogenase Deficiency).
-It took seven years and five major hospitals and a final visit to Johns Hopkins in Baltimore, MD, in 1996 to identify that they both had this rare disorder.
+It took seven years and five major hospitals and a final visit to Johns Hopkins in Baltimore, MD, in 1996 to identify that they had this rare disorder.

-Now, we have our own organization, the SSADH Association , which makes it even easier to channel our efforts and funds and to identify and bring SSADH families together.
-The support of these organizations has enabled Amber and Haley to made some strides against the effects of SSADH.
+Now, SSADH families have their own exclusive organization, the SSADH Association , which makes it even easier to channel our efforts and funds to also identify and bring SSADH families together.
+Through this organization we have made some strides against the effects of SSADH.

-Jesse, Karen, Jacqui, Alison, Amber, and Haley
+The Le Vine family: Jesse, Karen, Jacqui, Alison, Amber and Haley